Verna-Earth/interview-coding-challenge-1/README.md

 - if there are interesting challenges that you anticipate but don't have time to deal with in the scope of this challenge, feel free to document next steps in a `todo.md` note.
+- there's no need to deploy your solution to a platform like Vercel, unless you really want to!

 ## Note on using AI coding tools